 - Be an active Firefighter for at least 90 days (attend at least 75% of all training, Fundraisers, and business meetings scheduled.)

-- Complete a National Wildland Coordination Group (NWCG) Wildland Firefighter Training Course (S130/S190)
+- Complete a National Wildland Coordination Group (NWCG) approved Wildland Firefighter Training Course (S130/S190)

 - Complete Florida State Approved “Firefighter 1” or Firefighter Minimum Standards (Fire II) training and certification